xmtp/xmtp-dot-org/docs/integrations/introduction.md

 ## UButton

-The `UButton` widget allows users to display buttons with different themes and sizes.
+The `UButton` widget allows users to display buttons with different themes and sizes with links to apps of the ecosystem.
 You can use it as follows:

 <div className="widget-container">
 <UButton